 Each year, approximately one in every 800 to 1,000 babies is born with Down syndrome, a condition that may delay a child's physical and mental development.

 Down syndrome is a chromosomal disorder that occurs when an extra chromosome — chromosome 21 — is present in either the sperm or the egg at conception.
-There is no standard profile of a person with Down syndrome and not all people who have the disorder have severe mental retardation.
+There is no standard profile of a person with Down syndrome.
 Most people with Down syndrome have mild to moderate mental impairments and are able to live productive and satisfying lives in their communities.

 In the past, children with Down syndrome were often placed in institutions because it was believed they would never be able to participate in society.
 But, today children with Down syndrome can grow up to be productive, independent members of their communities, thanks to the care and support of informed parents and professionals.